asdf-format/asdf/docs/asdf/extensions.rst

 We need to update our tag class implementation as well.
 However, we need to be careful.
 We still want to be able to read version 1.0.0 of our schema and be able to convert it to the newer version of ``Person`` objects.
-To accomplish this, we will make use of the ``supported_versions`` attribute for our tag class.
+To accomplish this, we will make use of the `~asdf.CustomType.supported_versions` attribute for our tag class.
 This will allow us to declare explicit support for the schema versions our tag class implements.

-Under the hood, ASDF creates multiple copies of our ``PersonType`` tag class, each with a different ``version`` attribute corresponding to one of the supported versions.
-This means that in our new tag class implementation, we can condition our ``from_tree`` implementation on the value of ``cls.version`` to determine which schema version should be used when reading:
+Under the hood, ASDF creates multiple copies of our ``PersonType`` tag class, each with a different `~asdf.CustomType.version` attribute corresponding to one of the supported versions.
+This means that in our new tag class implementation, we can condition our `~asdf.CustomType.from_tree` implementation on the value of ``version`` to determine which schema version should be used when reading:

 .. code-block:: python